jangelsb/folder-navigation-x-alfred-workflow/README.md

 3. Press `→` on a file or folder to launch the Universal Actions
 4. Search for commands
 3. Enjoy & God bless

+---

+## 📝 Change Log

+#### v2025.2
+* New action to convert images to webp!
+    * Dependency `cwebp` - installed via `brew install webp`
+    * If `cwebp` is not installed - action will tell you to install it
+* New action to shrink videos!
+    * Dependency `ffmpeg` - installed via `brew install ffmpeg`
+    * If `ffmpeg` is not installed - action will tell you to install it

+---

+#### v2025.1
+* Refreshed icons!
+* Removed the copy file name to clipboard when renaming a file, as it was unnecessary and made pasting a new name impossible
+* Fixed the Copy & Paste File action to now reliably paste the file - you can copy and paste any file type (e.g., pdfs, txt, zip, etc) 😎
+* Updated create file action to use the new TextView instead of just touching the file - now you can give the text file content or not
+* Update create folder action to not navigate you back to the newly created folder but the parent folder - so you can easily do actions on the created folder (like make a new file, etc)

+---

+#### v2024.3
+* Added support to rename files
+* Added the word "touch" to the create new file action